Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Experiments

-We compare the models on the ImageNet-1K~\cite{russakovsky2015imagenet} and CORe50~\cite{lomonaco2017core50} datasets.
-ImageNet-1K has over one million images from the internet of 1,000 object categories.
-Following others~\cite{rebuffi2016icarl,castro2018end}, all ImageNet-1K models start from an offline base initialization of 100 randomly selected classes, and then performance is computed every 100 classes on all classes learned.
-We report performance in terms of top-5 accuracy for ImageNet.
-Although ImageNet contains many categories, it is not ideal for streaming learning because it does not have temporally ordered video frames, which more closely models robot perception.
-To address this, we use the CORe50 streaming dataset.
+We compare the models on the ImageNet ILSVRC-2012~\cite{russakovsky2015imagenet} and CORe50~\cite{lomonaco2017core50} datasets.
+ImageNet has over one million images from the internet of 1,000 object categories.
+Following others~\cite{castro2018end,rebuffi2016icarl}, all ImageNet models start from an offline base initialization of 100 randomly selected classes, and then performance is computed every 100 classes on all classes learned.
+We use top-5 accuracy for ImageNet.

+Although ImageNet contains many categories, it is not ideal for streaming learning because it does not have temporally ordered video frames, which more closely models animal perception.
+To address this, we use the CORe50 dataset.
 It contains short 15 second video sequences of an object moving.
 It has 10 object categories, each with 5 distinct objects, that were recorded under 11 different environmental conditions (e.g., various backgrounds, outdoors/indoors, etc.).
 The videos were originally recorded at 20 fps, but we sample them at 1 fps and use the 128$\times$128 bounding box crops.
+Due to the smoothness of the videos, down-sampling the video frame rate is a common practice with CORe50~\cite{hayes2019memory,parisi2018lifelong}.
 We use the train/test split suggested in \cite{lomonaco2017core50}, which results in 600 train and 225 test images per class.
 Since CORe50 consists of temporally ordered video sequences, the order in which the data are presented will affect the final results.
 For this reason, we explore four different orderings of the dataset as proposed in \cite{hayes2019memory}: 1) iid where all frames are randomly shuffled, 2) class iid where all of the frames are shuffled within each class, 3) instance where videos are temporally organized by object instances, and 4) class instance where videos are temporally organized by object instances by class.
 We evaluate each method on all test data every 1,200 samples and report metrics in terms of top-1 accuracy.
 For CORe50, we run each experiment with 10 different permutations of each ordering and report the mean performance across all runs.
-Standard error of performance is shown in our plots.

-Following \cite{hayes2019memory}, we measure performance using the normalized metric:
+Following \cite{hayes2019memory,kemker2018forgetting}, we measure performance using the normalized metric: